 Probiotics are a good way of boosting the cat’s overall gut health and delivering digestive support on a daily basis.

-Healthy nutrition is the brick and mortar of health and longevity in cats, dogs and all living organisms.
-Healthy nutrition is impossible without a healthy digestive tract.
-A healthy diet will support the digestive tract's functioning, and vice versa.
+Healthy nutrition is essential for the health and longevity in cats..
+A healthy diet for cats will support the digestive tract's functioning and vice versa.

 What are Probiotics for Cats?

-With a name that literally translates to “life-promoting,” probiotics are naturally occurring microorganisms that inhabit the small and large intestines of all mammals, including people.
-They are popularly called “good bacteria” and are responsible for protecting the intestines from the “bad bacteria”.
+With a name that literally translates to “life-promoting,” probiotics are naturally occurring live microorganisms that inhabit the small and large intestines.
+They are popularly called “good bacteria” and are responsible for protecting the intestines from the “bad bacteria.”

 The cat’s body harbors trillions of live bacteria.
 Most of them reside within the gut and are collectively referred to as gut flora or microbiome.
 Every cat has an individual microbiome whose population varies based on health, diet, and lifestyle.

-However, at times of disease (stress, inflammation, infection), the number of “bad” gut bacteria increases and eventually outgrows the number of “good” bacteria.
-When the digestive tract is knocked out of balance, digestive upsets occur.
+Yes, cats should take probiotics at times of disease (stress, inflammation, infection) when the number of bad bacteria increases and eventually outgrows the number of good bacteria.

 Benefits of Probiotics for Cats